koapower/GoogleSheetBulkDownloader/README.md

 | ````EndColumn```` | The max column the downloader read, default is 26, which means the downloader will read from A to Z column. |
 | ````GoogleServiceAccountName```` | Your google service account name. |
 | ````JsonCredentialFilePath```` | Your credential json file. |
-5. Open any of your spreadsheet and create a sheet, name it ````TableConfig````.
+5. Open any of your spreadsheet and create a sheet tab, name the tab ````TableConfig````.
 You will be putting all of the sheets you want to download here.
 It should follow the structure like this.
 > [!NOTE]
 > Spreadsheet ID can be found in your sheet link, ie https://docs.google.com/spreadsheets/d/spreadsheetId/edit?gid=0#gid=0